getting the most from facebook

 The first is a personal page that has a business name instead of an actual person’s name.
 This not only violates Facebook’s terms of service, but it causes many small technical problems.
 If Facebook notices it they will shut it down.

 The second is a situation we have seen several times.
 Someone helped our friend set up his Facebook Page, and then moved out of the area where he could not be reached.
 So our friend had to set up a second Page with the name CJ’s Shack II.
-If anyone finds the old page, it is at least a year out of date.
+If anyone finds the old page, it is several years out of date.

 The third simply has the wrong Page Category.
-Libertad Village is not a Public Figure.
+Libertad Village is not a Local Business, but a Community/Government.
 This is easy to change, following these instructions.